 This statement has been published on the school’s website and has been provided to all members of school personnel, the Parents’ Association (if any) and the patron.
 It is readily accessible to parents and guardians on request.
 A copy of this Statement will be made available to Tusla and the Department if requested.

 This Child Safeguarding Statement will be reviewed annually or as soon as practicable after there has been a material change in any matter to which this statement refers.

-This Child Safeguarding Statement was adopted by the Board of Management in February 2018.
+This Child Safeguarding Statement was reviewed by the Board of Management in March 2019.